 Properly accounting for all costs and benefits will help you make the best decision regarding the use of third party warehousing.
 Don’t be short sighted when looking at the pricing proposals from fulfillment companies.
 Take into account all costs and you’ll set your business up for the greatest success possible.

 Navigating the 3PL Market

 The number of 3PLs in business today is good and bad for companies with logistical needs.
 It’s great because there are many reputable companies offering competitive prices and fighting for your business.
 It’s just not so great when you’re trying to isolate the best companies that can meet your needs.
 That’s where our network comes into play.

-We help you secure quotes from reputable 3PL companies that provide services in line with your company's current needs.
+We help you secure quotes from the best 3PL companies that provide services in line with your company’s current needs.
 We do this free of charge, and we act quickly because we know that you have deadlines to meet and customers to please.
-The 3PLs that we work with also understand that you demand advanced knowledge, proven processes, and dependability because you take your business just as seriously as they take their own.
+The top fulfillment companies that we work with also understand that you demand advanced knowledge, proven processes, and dependability because you take your business just as seriously as they take their own.
 That understanding and dedication to excellence and customer satisfaction is why they pass our rigorous testing process and are included within our carefully selected network of third-party logistics companies.